Generalized Jouanolou duality, weakly Gorenstein rings, and applications to blowup algebras: Weakly Gorenstein symmetric algebras

 Let $\mathcal{Z}_\bullet$ be the approximation complex

-corresponding to the sequence $f_1,\ldots,f_n$.
+corresponding to the sequence $f_1,\ldots,f_n,$ which is a complex of graded $B$-modules.
 For more details regarding approximation complexes the reader is referred to \cite{HSV}.
 For the sake of completeness, we include a couple of well-known results regarding symmetric algebras.

-\begin{lemma} If $\,I \subset R$ has $F_0$ on the punctured spectrum of $R$, then $\dim(\Sym(I)) = \max\left\{n, d+1\right\}$. \end{lemma} \begin{proof} By the Huneke-Rossi formula (see \cite{HR}, \cite[Theorem 1.2.1]{V}), we have
+\begin{lemma} If $\,I \subset R$ has $F_0$ on the punctured spectrum of $R$, then $\dim(\Sym(I)) = \max\left\{n, d+1\right\}$. \end{lemma} \begin{proof} By the Huneke-Rossi formula (see \cite[Theorem 2.6]{HR}, \cite[Theorem 1.2.1]{V}), we have

 Since $I$ has $F_0$ on the punctured spectrum of $R$, we deduce $\dim(\Sym(I)) = \max\left\{\mu(I), \dim(R)+1\right\} = \max\left\{n, d+1\right\}$. \end{proof}